 Step 5: Plan what to take to court

 You will need to take the following with you to the hearing:

-You might want to practice speaking to the magistrate with one of your friends or relatives.
+You might want to practice speaking to the Court with one of your friends or relatives.
 You could also go to a Local Court and watch some AVO hearings.
-If you telephone the court, you can find out the dates and times that hearings are held.
-Courts are open to the public, except if a case involves a child, and you can sit in the public area at the back of any court and watch.
+If you telephone the Court, you can find out the dates and times that hearings are held.
+Courts are open to the public, except if a case involves a child or a domestic violence complainant is giving evidence, and you can sit in the public area at the back of any court and watch.

 Step by step guide: Presenting your case at the hearing